Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Example: LTI dynamics with nonlinear output

-Balancing these competing priorities with the cross entropy criterion, we see that \textsc{analytic} dominates the competition with cross entropies of -1.89, -2.09, and -2.94 (Table~\ref{tab:results_cross_entropy}).
-The runner-up \textsc{unscented'95} scores higher at each problem with cross entropies of -1.77, -1.92, and -2.55.
+Balancing these competing priorities with the cross entropy criterion, we see that \textsc{analytic} dominates among non-recalibrated methods, with cross entropies of $-1.73$, $-0.47$, and $0.11$ (Table~\ref{tab:results_cross_entropy}).
+The \textsc{linear}, \textsc{unscented'95}, and \textsc{unscented'02} methods produce catastrophic cross entropies on the order of $10^2$--$10^5$, reflecting severe overconfidence.